wiktordev2025/seven-nx/README.md

 - react host + react remote (worked out of th box)
 - rspack instead of webpack - same issues whn using NX MFE plugin
 - vite instead of webpack - it should work, but its MFE plugin is quite young - will test it in the future
+- "loadRemoteModule" from '@angular-architects/module-federation'; - it works, but defeats the purpose of NX figuring out remote urls

 ### Technical Decisions Summary
 Given limited time, main focus was on nx monorepo and MFE functionality.